FarisIftikharAlfarisi/pm-app/README.md

   Selecting the best suppliers using the Weighted Product method, with integrated Purchase Requisition (PR) and Purchase Order (PO) creation.
 - **Project Progression**
   Monitoring work schedules based on the Work Breakdown Structure (WBS), including predecessor settings, duration, and resource requirements.
 - **Labour Management**
-  Managing workforce allocation based on project schedules and requirements.
+  Managing workforce allocation based on project schedules and requirements, and estimating daily wages or worker pay based on attendance.
 - **Project Financial Management**
   Recording and tracking project expenses to ensure budget efficiency.
 - **Workshop Production Scheduling**